 Arriving into beautiful rural Donegal for @MacGillSummerSc.
 How could what should be precious be blighted by this one off development? pic.twitter.com/pmy3ohn7Yx— John Moran (@moranjohna1) July 19, 2017

 Selfbuild Live is the ultimate showcase for people who are building, extending, improving or simply decorating their home.
 Selfbuild Live Dublin, 8th-10th September takes place in the Citywest Conference Centre.

+“Selfishness has to be subordinated to the common good,” was the mantra of his speech.
 Ireland has the highest percentage of people living in rural areas in the European Union, Moran pointed out, and yet there is little mention of the resulting health damage due to congestion, lack of exercise and loneliness.